MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/create-users-assign-online-security-roles.md

 >  You must assign at least one security role to every Customer Engagement apps user.
 The service does not allow access to users who do not have at least one security role.
 Even if a user is a member of a team with its own security privileges, the user won’t be able to see some data and may experience other problems when trying to use the system.

 > [!NOTE]
-> By default security role can only be assigned to users with an Enabled status.
-If you need to assign security role to users who have a Disabled status, you can do so by enabling the allowRoleAssignmentOnDisabledUsers [OrgDBOrgSettings](https://support.microsoft.com/en-us/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm).
+> By default, a security role can only be assigned to users with an Enabled status.
+If you need to assign a security role to users who have a Disabled status, you can do so by enabling the allowRoleAssignmentOnDisabledUsers [OrgDBOrgSettings](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm).
 .

  In Customer Engagement apps: